it-dept-cis/RABET-V-Pilot/docs/source/Activities/Testing_Rules_Determination.md

 1. Replace - the component was replaced

-1. Interface change - the component interface was changed or changed how it interfaced with other components
+1. Interface change - either the component interface was changed or the manner why which it interfaces with other components changed

 1. Implementation/Patch -

-  - For internally developed components, the internal implementation of a component was changed without impacting the interface(s)
+  + For internally developed components, the internal implementation of a component was changed without impacting the interface(s)

-  - For 3rd party components patch - the component was patched by its provider (only applies to 3rd party components)
+  + For 3rd party components patch - the component was patched by its provider (only applies to 3rd party components)

 Since more than one may apply, the first one that applies should be selected.